Sport Product Development Catalog

 SPD 799 Sport Product Development Internship 3-6 Credits

-The Canisius College Master of Sport Product Development (MSD) Internships are designed to provide a supervised exposure to a professional practice through a well organized, carefully administered program of study.
+The Canisius University Master of Sport Product Development (MSD) Internships are designed to provide a supervised exposure to a professional practice through a well organized, carefully administered program of study.
 Each field experience has specific objectives and assignments that are adjusted to meet each student's specific internship requirements.
 The internship should enhance the student's learning by working as a member of the sport industry.
 The internship is a culminating activity required of all students pursuing the Master of Sport Product Development degree.
 The average participation for the internship is approximately 20 weeks.
 The intern should expect to participate an average of 15-20 hours per week for a total of 400 hours.
 The internship required must be completed in ONE calendar year, continuous enrollment required.
 The Internship will provide an integration of academic study with practical work experiences and training on the job.
 It will serve as a continuing and essential element of the educational process.

 Restrictions: Graduate Sport Product Development majors only.